Not Just School Sign-Up Night, but also Fun Family Events

 - If you enlist families to help welcome, they can also help spot potential leaders you might approach at or after School Sign-Up Night.

-To work with District Professionals about your Pack’s message to families, see the attached plan and script for a Sign-Up Event the goal is to be brief while your District Professionals and you and your other leaders describe what your Pack will do.
-A full “parent orientation” briefing can be at the next event.
+To work with District Professionals about your Pack’s message to families, see the attached plan and script for a Sign-Up Event.
+The goal is to be brief while your District Professionals and you and your other leaders describe what your Pack will do.
+A full “parent orientation” briefing can be at the next Pack event.

 Fun Family Joining Events